opengento/magento2-product-breadcrumbs/README.md

 ## Features

-This module is Hyva-ready!
+This module render server-sided product breadcrumbs so it's visible to any robot without requiring any js loads and process.
-This module render server-sided product breadcrumb so it's visible to any robot without requiring any js loads and process.
+Can you still enable the js breadcrumbs so your user can see natural breadcrumbs following their navigation.

-Can you still enable the js breadcrumb so your user can see natural breadcrumbs following their navigation.
+If your store use Hyva theme, this module works out-of-the-box when the breadcrumbs is server-side rendering.
+If you want to print a default breadcrumb then override it with client-side rendering, you need to override the client-side rendered breadcrumbs template and update the script.

 ## Documentation

-- Toggle render server side the product rbeadcrumbs
+- Toggle render server side the product breadcrumbs
 - Toggle allows client side to override product breadcrumbs based on navigation
 - Select best strategy to generate the product breadcrumbs (native, deepest, shallowest)
 - Exclude some root categories from being used to generate the breadcrumbs